 Janney is making this information publicly available to provide some basic facts about the Advisor Credit Exchange and possible lending options available through the Lenders.
 Please consult your Financial Advisor regarding any questions or concerns you may have about the Advisor Credit Exchange.

 Any loan application you make would be with a Lender and not Janney.
 Janney does not make any representations or warranties regarding the rates, fees, or other loan terms offered by participating Lenders for its services in connection with the lending platform and does not charge any related fees to consumers.
 Rates are subject to change based on the Lender.
 Any interest and additional fees paid to the Lenders in connection with the loan are separate from, and in addition to, the fees that you pay Janney for services on your Janney account(s).
-Janney does not endorse, recommend or provide advice on any particular Lenders or loan products.
+Janney does not endorse, recommend, or provide advice on any particular Lenders or loan products.
 The services provided by Janney are a tool that consumers may use among other resources to compare loans.
-Janney does not a guarantee that you will be approved for a loan or receive the terms shown below.
+Janney does not guarantee that you will be approved for a loan or receive the terms shown below.
 Lenders may approve or decline the application.
 If your application is approved for a loan, Janney may be apprised of such information by the Advisor Credit Exchange.

 Lenders are solely responsible for loan terms and underwriting of any loans obtained by consumers.
 If, at any point, a dispute should arise between you and the Lender, you should refer to your applicable loan agreement for further details.
 Janney is not responsible for consumer satisfaction with any Lender or loan obtained through the Advisor Credit Exchange.